 VMware ESXi recovery mode is used to roll back an ESXi host.
-Once you encounter any problems after an ESXi upgrade, for example, ESXi upgrade 6.7 to 7.0, you can roll back the ESXi host to a previous version through VMware ESXi recovery mode.
+Once you encounter any problems after an ESXi upgrade, for example, ESXi upgrade 6.7 to 7.0, you can roll back the ESXi host to a previous version through ESXi host recovery mode.

 However, this feature is not perfect and you still need to use it with caution.
 In this article I will introduce how to boot into VMware ESXi recovery mode and roll back the host.

 Actually, there are only a few cases where you may need to downgrade your ESXi host back to a stable version.
 For example:

 - some of your services or software are not compatible with the new version